orcasmedialab/transferAndProcess/README.md

 - Files that fail SCP are skipped
 - Remote commands that fail are logged and skipped (but script continues)
 - Output is printed to console for transparency
+- Commands are issued with a hardcoded 5-second delay from one to the next

 ## To Run